 The mainstay of Allopathic system of medicine is to keep providing thyroid hormones artificially for the rest of the life of the patient.
 The deficient thyroid hormones are supplied on a daily basis.
 This practice of giving thyroid hormones on a daily basis has some major disadvantages.
 On the one hand, this forces the patient to keep taking medicines for the whole of their lives.
 This is not only costly but cumbersome too.
 At the same time, it breeds a sense of illness in the patient when the medicine is to be taken lifelong.

-The best option remains that of Homeopathy.
+The best option remains is that of Homeopathy.
 I can confidently say from my experience in Homeopathic practice that Homeopathy is best holistic therapy for hypothyroidism.
 Homeopathic medicines have been known to correct the imbalance in the thyroid hormones in a very mild and subtle manner.
 The homeopathic medicines for hypothyroidism are purely natural in origin and have no side effects at all.
 They are able to improve the functioning of the thyroid gland permanently.
 Once cured, one has no need to take medicines and can live a disease free as well as medicine free life.